ryan4yin/nixos-and-flakes-book/docs/best-practices/host-custom-binary-cache-with-s3.md

 # Host Custom Binary Cache with S3 {#host-custom-binary-cache-with-s3}

-## Introduction {#introduction}

 In [Adding Custom Cache Servers](../nixos-with-flakes/add-custom-cache-servers.md), we learned how to add custom binary cache servers to speed up the build process.

-In this post, let's explore how we can self-host an S3-compatible server, [Minio](https://min.io/), as a binary cache store.
+In this post, let's explore how we can self-host an S3-compatible server, [MinIO](https://min.io/), as a binary cache store.

 ## How To Use S3 as a Binary Cache Server {#how-to-use-s3-as-a-binary-cache-server}

-Set up Minio somewhere in your environment.
-This post will NOT cover the installation of Minio as there are many ways to do that, but you'll need to ensure that Minio is accessible via HTTPS using a trusted certificate.
+Set up MinIO somewhere in your environment.
+This post will NOT cover the installation of MinIO as there are many ways to do that, but you'll need to ensure that MinIO is accessible via HTTPS using a trusted certificate.
 Let's Encrypt will be helpful here.

 ### Generate Password {#generate-password}